Binary Mechanisms under Privacy-Preserving Noise: Model

+A key innovation in our paper is the presence of noisy preference reports.
 Specifically, we assume the message $m_i \in \{-1,+1\}$ sent by individual $i$ is going to flip to $-m_i$ with probability $\delta \in (0,1/2)$.
-We assume these flips are independent across all individuals, and refer to $\delta$ as the noise probability.
-Agents can explain away any information about their type as the result of such random flips.
+We assume these flips are independent across all individuals, and refer to $\delta$ as the \df{noise probability}.
+Agents can explain away any information about their type as the result of these random flips.
 Such explanations are more credible the larger the value of $\delta$.
-Our model is the most basic implementation of differential privacy \citep{dwork2006,dworkroth2014}.
-When $\delta$ is close to $1/2$, then any individual agent's report is approximately uniformly distributed on $\{-1,+1\}$, regardless of their actual report.\footnote{A basic inspiration for differential privacy is the model of ``randomized response'' used in survey studies in the social sciences, see Chapter 2 in \cite{dworkroth2014}, which is our model with $\delta=1/4$.
-In the language of differential privacy, our model is $\ve$-differentially private with $\delta\geq (1+e^{\ve})^{-1}$.}
+Noise in our model is a basic implementation of differential privacy \citep{dwork2006,dworkroth2014}.
+When $\delta$ is close to $1/2$, each individual agent's report is approximately uniformly distributed on $\{-1,+1\}$, regardless of their actual report.

+A basic inspiration for differential privacy is the model of ``randomized response'' used in survey studies in the social sciences, see Chapter 2 in \cite{dworkroth2014}.
+In our setting, let $m_i$ be the message sent by agent $i$, and $y_i$ be the signal received by the planner.
+Then, following the language of differential privacy, this communication mechanism will be \textit{$\ve$-differentially private} if

+It essentially means that by observing the received signal, the planner cannot distinguish the transmitted message with high precision.
+Thus by setting $\delta = (1+\ee^{\ve})^{-1}$ our model guarantees an $\ve$-differentially private mechanism.

-An alternative explanation for noisy preference reports is that communication from the agents to the social planner can be lossy and imperfect.
+An alternative explanation for noisy preference reporting is that communication from the agents to the social planner can be lossy and imperfect; hence, random flips capture imperfect communication between the agents and the planner.
 If the privacy interpretation of our model makes sense when $\delta$ is large, the lossy communication interpretation makes most sense when $\delta$ is small.